 Fame at last!.......
 November 2017, ITV London News decends on the shop to interview the now 86 year old Reg (oh, and Paul) as one of the oldest londoner's still actively running a business.
 Fame had come to Reg (video can be seen on the homepage).

 2019 - 60 YEARS OF REG AT THE HELM - NOW 88 YEARS YOUNG??!!
 Reg & High Street Radio & Photograhic along with Paul & many of their customers & friends Celebrate 60 years of trading.
 Now specialising in selling classic film cameras, accessories & huge quantities of film.
 The resurgence of all things analogue is back!
 People find the quality of pictures taken with FILM are so much nicer the digital images.

-The year is 2020......
+2020......
 March, COVID-19 is rife.
 The country is locked down.
 Months go past before finally shops are allowed to trade, with social distancing etc in place..........
 Reg (now 89) & Paul are back!
 SIX decades behind him Reg can STILL be found in his now familiar place behind the counter of this family business.
 Paul at his side, although he can more often be found on the computer attending to the internet side of the business as they continue to bring that personal touch to buying a classic camera or a reel of film.